Glow stick: Entertainment

-Glowsticking is the use of glow sticks in dancing.
+Glowsticking is the use of glow sticks in dancing (such as in glow poi and wotagei).
 They are frequently used for entertainment at parties (in particular raves), concerts, and dance clubs.
 They are used by marching band conductors for evening performances; glow sticks are also used in festivals and celebrations around the world.
 Glow sticks also serve multiple functions as toys, readily visible night-time warnings to motorists, and luminous markings that enable parents to keep track of their children.
 Another use is for balloon-carried light effects.
 Glow sticks are also used to create special effects in low light photography and film.

 The Guinness Book of Records recorded the world's largest glow stick was cracked at 150 m tall.
 It was created by the University of Wisconsin–Whitewater's Chemistry Department to celebrate the school's sesquicentennial, or 150th birthday in Whitewater, Wisconsin and cracked on 9 September 2018.

 Recreation and survival

 Glow sticks are used for outdoor recreation, often used at night for marking.
-Scuba divers use diving-rated glow sticks to mark themselves during night dives, and then can turn off bright diving lights.
+Scuba divers use diving-rated glow sticks to mark themselves during night dives.
 This is done to enable visibility of bioluminescent marine organisms, which cannot be seen while a bright dive light is illuminated.
 Glow sticks are used on backpacks, tent pegs, and on jackets during overnight camping expeditions.
 Often, glow sticks are recommended as an addition to survival kits.